Getting Started

 Currently, there is one main difference between the Sandbox and Production environments in Bloom's Enablement Services:

-• Sandbox: can import Plaid sandbox access tokens
+• Sandbox: can import Plaid sandbox processor tokens

-• Production: can not import Plaid sandbox access tokens (instead use production tokens)
+• Production: can not import Plaid sandbox processor tokens (instead use production tokens)

 Data is not shared between sandbox and production environments.